Comprehensive Review Real Customer Analysis

 "Unfortunately, the analysis revealed that only a tiny piece of the shoe is real leather, while the rest is made of a thin layer of plastic-coated ‘fake terrible leather'...
 This material is prone to aging poorly as it gets scratched and worn out." — Rose Anvil, Sneaker Dissector

 Beyond that, the lack of breathability in the leather models is a recurring complaint, leading to sweaty feet in warmer weather.
-And while many find them comfortable, some users point to a certain stiffness and a lack of substantial arch support.
-There's even a peculiar heel fit issue where the shoe can slip off if you’re not wearing socks because of the way the heel is shaped.
+And while many find them cushioned enough for casual use, some users point to stiffness and a lack of substantial arch support.
+There’s even a peculiar heel fit issue where the shoe can slip off if you're not wearing socks because of the way the heel is shaped.

 Decision Matrix